 Many Ford Fellows elect to continue their projects for College Honors and present the results of their work at national and regional scholarly conferences.
-Associate Dean Haslem, Director.
+Vovis Center for Research and Advanced Study.

 George Washington Gale Scholars Program

 Knox College, Carl Sandburg College, and Galesburg School District 205 sponsor the George Washington Gale Scholars Program.
 Gale Scholars are a group of high-potential, high risk middleschool students involved in a 4-year program that provides special counseling and educational planning to augment their high school experience and encourage college attendance.
 After graduating high school, Gale Scholars attend Carl Sandburg College to earn an A.A. degree, and transfer to Knox to complete their B.A.
 Knox students participate as tutors, summer program counselors and in other capacities in the Gale Scholars program.